tomasbjerre/dictator-builder/README.md

 A tool designed to help create dictators.
 A dictator dictates how parts of a folder should look like.
 Originally designed to avoid code duplication in source code repositories.

 When working with `npm` within an organization you typically aggree on some parts of the `package.json`, like some `scripts` that should always be there or some `dependencies` that should, or should not, be used.
-You may also have an identical `tsconfig.json` in every repository.
+You may also have identical linting configurations like `tsconfig.json`, `.prettierignore`, `.prettierrc.json`... in every repository.

 A dictator is basically just a command line tool distributed with NPM.
 The package is self contained including all files and configuration needed.
 A user can **work with any language**, or tools, as the dictator is run from command line and its only output are files.